 A black sheep to some, misunderstood by many, Rashri Shamsundar is from the land of misfits.
 But on paper, I was born in Guyana, located in South America.
 I find empowerment in alternate perspectives of what may seem "negative" through the ability to authentically embrace and express my individuality.

-I am currently the Senior Editor for Young Hot & Modern magazine.
+I am currently completing my MFA in Creative Writing & Literary Translation at Queens College and I am Senior Editor for Young Hot & Modern magazine.
 My Bachelor's degree from the City University of New York Hunter College focused on English Literature, Language & Criticism.
 In 2018, my short story "Invasion of the Germs" was published by Tin House in the anthology: Girls Write Now: Two Decades of True Stories from Young Female Voices.

 Hands on volunteer work is a serious interest of mine.
 I started volunteering through school projects at the beginning of high school when I was fourteen.
 I worked with organizations such as: Housing Works Book Store, The Harvard Kennedy School of Human Rights, and The Anti-Violence Project.